hackerkid/blog3/src/pages/blog/ai.md

 But that is an assumption.
 An assumption nevertheless appearing in consciousness.

 One of the many contents of consciousness.
+The very belief that your body generates consciousness is just another thought arising within it — you cannot step outside it to verify.

 You see the problem?

 Similarly once physical robots enter the world that look just like humans, things get more complicated.

-They would look just like humans that you cannot even tell apart whether they are robots or humans.

 And then one doesn't have much choice but assume everyone you interact with is conscious.
 Because you don't want to harm another human you see.

-Honestly, I don't think it would be upto the individual anyway.
+Honestly, I don't think it would be up to the individual anyway.

-The culture would start to behave in that way.

-Treating all human like beings as conscious.
+Culture would start treating all human like beings as conscious.

 This is where it gets even more trippy.